 Muscles Grow Stronger and Prominent with Compound Exercises

 Don’t expect or compare your results with someone else’s without considering your physiology and genetic makeup.
-Manage your expectations and do the best you can with the program you already follow by applying the principles herein.
+Manage your expectations and do the best with the program you already follow by applying the principles herein.

 Tempo and Time Under Tension

 Time under tension refers to how much time you are putting your muscular system under load.
 Tempo refers to how fast or slow you are doing a repetition.

 In bodybuilding, the general tempo is 3-0-3, which is considered perfect for hypertrophy.
 It means that the concentric portion of the movement is about 3 seconds, and the eccentric part is also about 3 seconds.
 You can pause at the top or the bottom if you like, for 1-2 seconds.
 A 3-0-3 tempo means no rest at the top or the bottom.

 You can also respect this general rule in calisthenics or manipulate the tempo a bit like: 2-1-4, 3-4-4, 3-2,4, or even 2-5-3.

 The time under tension for hypertrophy is between 6 to 12 seconds per repetition, or at least that’s the bodybuilding rule.

 I am usually more explosive on the concentric part and slightly slower on the eccentric.
 I think that my tempo is, in general, 2-1-3.
 I compensate by adding more repetitions to each set.

 The volume consists of the number of sets and reps that you do.
 First, you must understand this principle and the inverse relationship between sets and reps.
 If your sets go up, then your reps will go down.
 And if your reps go up, then the sets will go down.
 You must find the sweet spot between them.
 To trigger hypertrophy, you must add as many reps and sets as possible, regardless of how you twist them.
 The focus should be to feel like you worked enough and sufficiently, but not too hard to be sore for 5 days.